NagatoBigSeven/llm_adsorbate/docs/quickstart.md

 The agent will:

-1. Parse your molecule and surface
+1. Parse your adsorbate and surface structure file
-2. Generate binding configurations using AutoAdsorbate
+2. Propose an adsorption configuration based on chemical reasoning
+3. Populate the adsorbate onto the surface using AutoAdsorbate
-3. Run relaxation simulations with MACE
+4. Run relaxation simulation with MACE
-4. Analyze results and iterate
+5. Analyze results and iterate if needed
-5. Report the best configuration found
+6. Report the best configuration found

 ## Example: CO₂ on Copper